Last updated 4th July 2019

 - Your income – for example, from pension and savings

 - Your credit history

-Affordability is something you should also think carefully about before you decide to remortgage – so it’s important to make sure you have enough income to make your monthly repayments.
-Speaking to an independent financial adviser will help you gain a better understanding of whether remortgaging is suitable option for you to release money from you home.
+Affordability is something you should also think carefully about before you decide to remortgage.
+It’s important to make sure you have enough income to make your monthly repayments.

 See how much cash you could unlock with our FREE Equity Release Calculator